On the Euler characteristic of the commutative graph complex and the top weight cohomology of $\mathcal M_g$: Connected and disconnected graphs

 \section{Connected and disconnected graphs}

 All graphs in this article are admissible.
 So, we will drop this adjective from now on.
 Let $\mathbf{G}_+$ ($\mathbf{G}_-$) be the set of isomorphism classes of even(-odd)-orientable graphs and $\mathbf{cG}_+$ ($\mathbf{cG}_-$) be the subsets of such graphs that are connected.
-The elements of $\mathbf{cG}_\pm$ generate the complexes $\GC_\pm^g$, and these complexes' Euler characteristics are signed sums over these elements: \begin{proposition} With $|E_G|$ and $|V_G|$ the number of edges and vertices of $G$,
+As explained in the introduction, the elements of $\mathbf{cG}_\pm$ generate the complexes $\GC_\pm^g$, whose Euler characteristics are signed sums over these elements: \begin{proposition} With $|E_G|$ and $|V_G|$ the number of edges and vertices of $G$,

-where we sum over all connected graphs with fixed rank. \end{proposition} Only connected graphs generate the graph complexes $\GC_+^g$ and $\GC_-^g$, but it is easier to evaluate expressions like the two above if we sum over all, possibly disconnected, graphs.
+where we sum over all connected graphs with fixed rank and the respective orientability. \end{proposition} Only connected graphs generate the graph complexes $\GC_+^g$ and $\GC_-^g$, but it is easier to evaluate expressions like the two above if we sum over all, possibly disconnected, graphs.
 Further, it is convenient to index such graphs by their Euler characteristic and define numbers for all $n \geq 0$,

 where we sum over all graphs with fixed Euler characteristic $\chi(G)=|E_G| -|V_G|$.
 Admissibility of a graph implies that $2|E_G| \geq 3|V_G|$.
 Hence, $\chi(G) < 0$ if $G$ is non-empty, and there are only finitely many graphs $G$ with specific $\chi(G)=-n$.
 So, the sequences above are well-defined, and $\chi^\pm_0 =1$ due to the empty graph for which $\chi(G)=0$.